daniel-klesc/power-query-excel-beginner/Full stack Reporting in Excel/Main.md

 This process starts from data preparation, followed by data modelling and ends with visualization

 ### Extract & Transform & Load (ETL)
+Definition/Explanation
+ETL stands for Extract, Transform, Load – it’s a process used in data integration and reporting pipelines.
+Here’s what each part means:

+**Extract**:
+This step involves pulling data from one or more sources – such as databases, Excel files, APIs, or CSV exports.
+The goal is to collect raw data for further processing.

+**Transform**:
+This is where the data gets cleaned, shaped, and organized.
+It might include:
+- Filtering unnecessary rows/columns
+- Splitting or merging fields
+- Converting formats (e.g., text to dates)
+- Calculating new fields
+- Joining data from different sources

+Power Query in Excel is a tool specifically built for this step.

+**Load**:
+Finally, the transformed data is loaded into a destination – usually a database, data warehouse, or Excel data model (like Power Pivot), ready for analysis or reporting.

 For ETL we use Power Query.

 Why to use Power Query for ETL